vivaansinghvi07/dreamberd-interpreter/README.md

 ### Storing Public Global Variables

+Thanks to [this repo](https://github.com/marcizhu/marcizhu) for helpful reference for issues and actions in Python.

 To store public globals, the following steps are taken:
 - On the user's side, open a GitHub issue with a title of the format `Create Public Global: {name};;;{confidence}` and the body containing the pickled version of the value.
 - Then, run a GitHub workflow that puts the issue body into a file under `global_objects/` and add an entry to `public_globals.txt` that contains the `name;;;id;;;confidence`